Beer Style Description

 Brewing Properties of Other Strong Ale or Lager

-The functional properties of brewing Other Strong Ale or Lager beers as descided by the Brewers Association.
-These guidelines reflect, as accurately as possible, historical significance, authenticity or a high profile in the current commercial beer market.
+These are the functional brewing properties of Other Strong Ale or Lager beers, as descided by the Brewers Association.
+These guidelines reflect, as accurately as possible, the historical significance, authenticity or a common profile in the current commercial beer market.

 The alcohol by volume is shows the amount of alcohol this style of beer should have.

 The International Bittering Units (IBU) scale is used to approximately quantify the actual (not perceived) bitterness of beer.

 SRM is a scale for measuring the color intensity of a beer.
 Low SRM grains impart a pale straw color while higher values mean it will add a darker color to the wort.
 Learn more »

 Original Gravity (OG) is a measure of the sugar content in the wort before alcoholic fermentation has started to produce the beer.